 Note

 The AKS outbound dependencies are almost entirely defined by using FQDNs.
 These FQDNs don't have static addresses behind them.
-The lack of static addresses means that you can't use network security groups (NSGs) to restrict outbound traffic from an AKS cluster.
+The lack of static addresses means that you can't use NSGs to restrict outbound traffic from an AKS cluster.
+Additionally, scenarios that allow only IPs that are obtained from required FQDNs after all deny in NSG are not enough to restrict outbound traffic.
+Because the IPs are not static, issues might occur later.

 More information